Askannz/optimus-manager/README.md

 Consider opening a GitHub issue about this, with logs attached.

+#### After switching GPUs, I experience poor CPU performance or heavy stuttering, or my external video outputs do not work

+If the problem occurs after switching to Nvidia, try setting `modeset` to `no` in the `[nvidia]` section of the configuration file.

+If the problem occurs after switching to Intel, try setting `modeset` to `no` in the `[intel]` section of the configuration file, or you can also try disabling nouveau by setting the `switching` option in the `[optimus]` section to `bbswitch`.
+Note that those two fixes may prevent you from using your video outputs (such as HDMI) in Intel mode.

 #### I do not want optimus-manager to stop/restart my display manager

 You can disable control of the login manager by setting the option `login_manager_control` to `no` in the section `[optimus]` of the config file.
 With that configuration, the GPU switch will happen the next time you restart the display manager service after calling `optimus-manager --switch`.